-The SESA will have to comply not only with the World Bank's safeguard policies.
+The SESA will have to comply not only with the FCPF Common Approach to Environmental and Social Safeguards for Multiple Delivery Partners.
 It will also have to consider existing national legislation, international agreements ratified by the government and the principles of international practices and protocols protecting the rights of citizens, especially with regard to impacts on the environment, traditional rights and access to natural resources.